The Best Tequila Brands in 2022-2023

 Where is tequila produced?

-It is easy to guess that the main tequila production is concentrated in Mexico.
+It is easy to guess that the main tequila production is concentrated on Mexican shelves.
 Almost every country in the world imports tequila from Mexico.

-According to Mexican laws, this drink can be made only in five states – Jalisco, Nayarit, Tamaulipas, and Michoacan Guanajuato.
+According to Mexican laws, this sweet drink, often likened to liquid gold, can only be made in five states – Jalisco, Nayarit, Tamaulipas, Michoacan, and Guanajuato.
 Of these, the first “town” accounts for up to 80% of production.
 It is there that the raw material in the form of blue agave for the future tequila is grown.

 How to choose tequila in a store?